Freedom's Prisoner: Background

 Harley wrote and recorded "Freedom's Prisoner" and the rest of the material for The Candidate in 1979, after moving back to the UK from Los Angeles.
 Both "Freedom's Prisoner" and The Candidate were released in October 1979, but the album was not a commercial success.
 "Freedom's Prisoner" reached number 58 in the UK Singles Chart and remained in the top 75 for three weeks.
+The song received strong airplay on UK radio and was BBC Radio 1's "station pick" for the week commencing 1 October 1979.
+The station's DJ Kid Jensen also made it his "Single of the Week".
+Although the song subsequently only achieved breakout rotation on Radio 1, it was added to the main playlists of various Independent Local Radio stations, including BRMB, Trent FM, Radio Tees, Picadilly, Swansea Sound and Plymouth Gold.

 Speaking to the Daily Mirror in 1979, Harley spoke of his predictions for the song, stating, "I reckon the single is a top ten record".
 The limited commercial success of both the single and album resulted in EMI Records dropping Harley, leaving him without a record deal.

 "Freedom's Prisoner" was recorded and mastered at Abbey Road Studios, and mixed at Morgan Studios.
 The song features backing vocals from the English Chorale, who were directed by Robert Howes.
 Harley had asked Horowitz to find a choir for the plainsong parts, and in turn Horowitz booked the choir.